M-o-a-T/moat-kv/docs/source/command_line.rst

 .. option:: path…

    Monitor the subtree at this location.
-The default is the root node.

 .. program:: distkv client data update